SEAN: Two manga enter! One manga leaves! Who will prevail?

 ASH: I’m really looking forward to this one!

-MELINDA: Well, wow.
+MJ: Well, wow.
 Sounds great!

 SEAN: They also have the 2nd volume of the Wandering Witch manga.